 But there are things we can do to help protect our planet while still enjoying our daily cup (or two) of Joe!
 By supporting environmentally-friendly initiatives such as Fairtrade or Rainforest Alliance certified farms, buying organic when possible, investing in biodegradable packaging materials or simply reducing your overall consumption – these measures will go a long way towards helping manage the environmental impact of growing coffee beans.
 Let’s take a look at some specific actions we can take together to make a difference!

-Overview Of Coffee Farming
+The Environmental Impact Of Coffee Farming

 Coffee farming is a huge industry that has an impact on the environment.
 It’s essential to understand the environmental costs of coffee production, and what we can do to help.
 Coffee farming takes place in many countries across the globe, from Brazil to Colombia and Ethiopia.
 The vast majority of coffee beans are Arabica beans which require particular climatic conditions for their cultivation.
 In recent years, there have been more efforts towards sustainable coffee production methods, such as shade-grown varieties and organic certification.
 Fair trade coffee also helps protect producers from exploitation by ensuring they receive fair wages for their work.
 Sustainable practices promote healthy ecosystems near coffee farms while decreasing waste and protecting surrounding wildlife habitats.
 When you buy certified organic or fair trade coffees, you’re helping ensure farmers around the world get better prices for their products and create fewer negative impacts on the environment.